TLINDEN/mark-copy-yank-things-mode/README.md

 #### Install:

-To use, save mcyt.el to a directory in your load-path.
+To use, save mark-copy-yank-things-mode.el to a directory in your load-path.

 Add something like this to your config: